 The Bottom Line

-Our time at La Carolina Lodge is some of the best family time we have ever spent together- and I can’t wait to go back.
+Our time at La Carolina Lodge was some of the best family time we have ever spent together- and I can’t wait to go back!
 All of the lodge and ranch employees treated us like family.
 On our last day at the farm, a family arrived who comes to La Carolina once a year.

 They had their teenagers with them, and Alejandro had mentioned that he had been working horses with the daughter for almost 15 years.
 For her and her siblings, La Carolina was a home away from home, and it was incredible to experience the bond between longtime staff and longtime visitors.